 0.5 Unit.
-0.375 lab hrs/wk.
+0.5 lab hrs/wk.
 Prerequisite: DENT 176.
-Corequisite: DENT 192 and 192AL.
+Corequisites: DENT 192 and 192AL.
 Advisory: ENGL 98 or 98SL.
+Two lecture hours weekly for four weeks during the summer session.

-This course covers the application of pit and fissure sealants on patients.
-The course partially satisfies the State Dental Board requirements to earn a Certificate in Pit and Fissure Sealants.
+This course is designed to give students knowledge in the application of pit and fissure sealants on patients.
+This course partially satisfies the State Dental Board to earn a Certificate in Pit and Fissure Sealants.
 (CSU)